anissen/solitaire/tasks.md

 * Add some analytics
 * [No default font]
 * Convert sounds to MP3 for better browser compability
+* About screen with credit (me, music)
+* Options screen to mute music/sounds
+* Indication that the game is lost before the game over screen is shown (especially if music is disabled/muted)

 Bugs:
 * If quest has [a, b, b] and [a, b] is collected the first [a, b, _] should be highlighted in quests matched